vaimee/SEPA/README.md

 ## History

 SEPA has been inspired and influenced by [Smart-M3](https://sourceforge.net/projects/smart-m3/).
 SEPA authors have been involved in the development of Smart-M3 since its origin.
-The main differences beetween SEPA and Smart-M3 are the protocol (now compliant with the W3C SPARQL 1.1 Protocol) and the introduction of a security layer (based on TLS and JSON Web Token).
-Because of that, both the server (aka SIB in Smart-M3) and client API (aka KPI in Smart-M3) have been implemented from scratch.
+The main differences beetween SEPA and Smart-M3 are the protocol (now compliant with the [SPARQL 1.1 Protocol](https://www.w3.org/TR/sparql11-protocol/)) and the introduction of a security layer (based on TLS and JSON Web Token for client authentication).
+All the SEPA software components have been implemented from scratch.

 ## Credits